 I usually make a new batch of regular coloured play dough every few months so that we always have some on hand.
 But it’s also nice to have an easy recipe ready to go for the times when I just don’t have the time or energy to make an entirely new batch.

-That’s where this recipe comes in.
 It’s no-cook, gluten-free, super soft and great for kids who have sensitive skin.
-And the best part is that it only takes two minutes and two ingredients to make!
+And the best part is that it only takes a couple minutes and two ingredients to make!

-This play dough is so soft that it almost feels like playing with clouds… which is why it’s sometimes called “cloud dough”.
-So even if you do have the time and energy to make a batch of regular play dough, the texture definitely makes it worth a try!
+This play dough is so soft that it almost feels like playing with clouds… which is why it’s often called “cloud dough”.
+So even if you do have the time and energy to make a batch of regular play dough, this homemade play dough offers a unique sensory experience that makes it worth trying at least once!

 How to Make 2-Ingredient Cloud Dough

-- Baby lotion (you can also use conditioner, but baby lotion is great if your child has sensitive skin)
+- ⅓ cup baby lotion (you can also use conditioner, but baby lotion is great if your child has sensitive skin and will give the cloud dough a more pleasant texture)

 - Food colouring or liquid watercolours (optional)